muratk3n/thirdwave/en/README.md

 ---

 SBC thinks Twitter alone is responsible for Trump's 2016 election BTW.
-He doesn't really get what is going on.
+He doesn't really understand what's going on.
 His main crowd seems to be affluent centrist types who just want to be served up some safe resistance.

 ---